Online convex optimization for constrained control of linear systems using a reference governor: OCO-based control using a reference governor

-in order to compute an estimate $r_t$ of the previous optimal reference $\eta_{t-1}$, compare~\eqref{eq:def_eta}.
+In this section, we introduce the proposed combination of OCO and a reference governor.
+A block diagram of the proposed approach is shown in Figure~\ref{fig:block_diagram} and our OCO-RG scheme is given in Algorithm~1.
+At each time $t\in\mathbb N_{\geq1}$, given access to the previous cost function $L_{t-1}$, we measure the system state $x_t$ and \begin{enumerate} \item apply one projected gradient descent step with a suitable step size $\gamma>0$ in~\eqref{eq:OCO_OGD} to the optimization problem $\{\min_{r}~L^s_{t-1}(r) \quad \text{s.t. } r \in \intS\}$ in order to compute an estimate $r_t$ of the previous optimal reference $\eta_{t-1}$, compare~\eqref{eq:def_eta}.
 Hence, $r_t$ tracks the optimal steady state reference $\eta_{t-1}$. \item Next, we apply a reference governor that enforces constraint satisfaction by computing a feasible reference command $v_t$ based on the estimate $r_t$ and the measured state $x_t$ in~\eqref{eq:RG}.
 The constraint in~\eqref{eq:RG_opt} ensures that the error $e_t = x_t - S_Kv_t$ between $x_t$ and the steady state corresponding to $v_t$ lies in the set $\contrMAS$, which ensures that the error is contractive and constraint satisfaction by Lemma~\ref{lem:properties_contrMAS}. \item Finally, we apply $u_t = v_t + Kx_t$ as given in~\eqref{eq:algo_input} to the system~\eqref{eq:sys}, receive the current cost function $L_t$, and move to time step $t+1$. \end{enumerate}

 Since we do not have access to any cost function at time $t=0$, we apply an initial reference $v_0 = r_0$ and set $\alpha_0 = 1$.
-In order to ensure safe operation, i.e., satisfaction of the state and input constraints at all times, we assume that the proposed OCO-RG scheme is initialized using a feasible initial reference $r_0$. \begin{assum} The initial reference $r_0\in\setS$ satisfies $(r_0,x_0-S_Kr_0)\in\contrMAS$. \end{assum}
+In order to ensure safe operation, i.e., satisfaction of the state and input constraints at all times, we assume that the initial reference $r_0$ is feasible. \begin{assum} The initial reference $r_0\in\setS$ satisfies $(r_0,x_0-S_Kr_0)\in\contrMAS$. \end{assum}